 We strive to foster a culture where mutual respect, inclusive behavior, and dignity are core to our individual expectations.
 We remain committed to fostering an inclusive environment in which our differing backgrounds, life experiences, and perspectives join to positively impact the communities in which we live and serve.
-We do this by leading with inclusion and empowering everyone to do their best work as their most authentic selves-regardless of race, color, national origin, religion, sex, sexual orientation, gender identity and expression, age, disability, or military service status.
+We do this by leading with inclusion and empowering everyone to do their best work as their most authentic selves.
 We are united by our collective purpose and common set of organizational values that are core to our mission and culture.